 Good lord, BSL Shaders are beautiful.
 Like, really beautiful.
-In fact, when all's said and done, this is the shader pack that I always go back to for my own survival worlds.
+In fact, when all's said and done, this is the shader pack that I always go back to for my own survival worlds, as well as any Minecraft servers I frequent.
 Everything included here, from the amazing depth of field effects to the crisp lighting, the beautiful water reflections, and the fluffy far-off clouds utterly transport you to a place that you could almost imagine to be Minecraft 2.0.
 Plus, you can turn on World Curvature for some wonderfully unique screenshots.

 You might expect that such stonking pulchritude comes at the cost of lower frames, but... no, not really.
 It actually runs a little better for me on my (high-end) rig than the other "go-to" shaders on this list (Sildur's and SEUS).
-But the fact that Minecraft can look this good and still run at a decent 60 FPS on a good rig just blows my mind.
+The fact that Minecraft can look this good and still run at a solid 60 FPS on a decent rig just blows my mind.

 As the title might suggest, Oceano Shaders give Minecraft's water surfaces a much-needed makeover.
 From a distance, they're possibly the best shaders out there for oceans, though it does look a little stranger with smaller bodies of water.
 But the overall look and feel of the shader pack more than makes up for these occasional anomalies.

-everything has a very bright, crisp look with Oceano Shaders.
+Everything has a very bright, crisp look with Oceano Shaders.
 It feels a bit like a cross between Continuum Shaders and SEUS (both of which you'll meet shortly below), but comes away looking very much like its own thing.
+It's a great way to explore the depths of the ocean for rare sights like Buried Treasure, Axolotls, and other seafaring Minecraft mobs.

 Nostalgia Shader Pack